amrutcodes/amrutcodes/README.md

 ## 👨‍💻 About Me
 - 💻 Passionate about backend development and problem-solving.
--  loves chess ♟️
+- ♟️ loves chess
+- 🛠️ Building projects with MongoDB, Git, Postman, and Express.js
 - 🌱 Currently learning **Node.js** and building full-stack apps with MongoDB.
+- 🌱 Constantly learning new tech and looking for exciting challenges to tackle

 ## 🚀 What I’m Working On
 - Exploring backend development and creating APIs.